rpolicastro/sequence_color_maps/README.md

 ### Specifying Run Settings

-The last step is to set a few settings in the 'settings' file in the main repository directory.
+The last step is to set a few settings in the 'settings.conf' file in the main repository directory.

 | Setting | Description |
 | ------- | ----------- |